 Neuro-Ophthalmic Diagnostic Procedures

-Diagnosis and treatment of neuro-ophthalmic disorders which may be conducted through a series of tests mentioned below.
+Diagnosis and treatment of neuro-ophthalmic disorders which may be conducted through a series of tests in coordination with neurologist mentioned below.
 Diagnostic evaluation services often include the following:

 - CT scan